 App issue: Hack revealing data of child users of app

 The recent hack of WishBone, a comparison social media app, led to over 40 million of its users’ email addresses, phone numbers, locations, and poorly encrypted passwords being stolen.
 As around 70% of the app’s users are under the age of 18, this mobile security breach clearly demonstrates how privacy concerns extend beyond the simple “right thing” of protecting application user’s data and into child protection.

 Various dating apps

 App issues: Dating application vulnerabilities reveal data and locations

-Following the hack of the Android dating application MobiFriends, where nearly four million weakly encrypted email addresses and passwords were stolen, further investigations were carried out into the data security problems of dating apps.
+Following the mobile security breach at the Android dating application MobiFriends, where nearly four million weakly encrypted email addresses and passwords were stolen, further investigations were carried out into the data security problems of dating apps.